mgd1984/print-your-prompt-demo/README.md

 **Originally presented at**: AI Tinkerer's Club Toronto Meetup (June 2025)

-## What This Does
+## What This Is

-This is a **real-time audience engagement tool** for AI/tech presentations.
-Your audience scans a QR code, submits creative prompts, votes on their favorites, and watches as the winning prompt gets turned into an AI-generated image that prints live on your connected printer.
+An **interactive audience engagement tool** for AI/tech presentations.
+Audience scans a QR code, submits creative prompts, votes on their favorites, and watches as the winning prompt gets turned into an AI-generated image that prints live to a connected printer.

 Perfect for:
-- **AI meetups & conferences** — Interactive demos that wow your audience
+- **AI meetups & conferences** — Interactive demos that involve the audience
 - **Workshops & hackathons** — Collaborative prompt engineering exercises
 - **Art installations** — Community-driven AI art creation
-- **Office demos** — Show off your AI + hardware integration skills

 ## How It Works

 The magic happens in 6 simple steps:

-1. **🎯 Setup** — Admin opens the control panel, audience sees QR code
+1. **Setup** — Admin opens the control panel, audience sees QR code
-2. **📝 Collect** — Audience scans QR code and submits creative prompts
+2. **Collect** — Audience scans QR code and submits creative prompts
-3. **🗳️ Vote** — Real-time voting on all submitted prompts
+3. **Vote** — Real-time voting on all submitted prompts
-4. **🏆 Winner** — Highest-voted prompt automatically selected
+4. **Winner** — Highest-voted prompt automatically selected
-5. **🎨 Generate** — Image generation model (gpt-image-1) creates an image from the winning prompt
+5. **Generate** — Image generation model (gpt-image-1) creates an image from the winning prompt
-6. **🖨️ Print** — Physical artwork prints immediately on your connected printer
+6. **Print** — Physical artwork prints immediately on your connected printer

 Perfect for creating **tangible AI art** that your audience can take home!